 - The chance of getting lost in the city of Marrakesh is high.
 Make sure to direct yourself by spotting the Koutoubia Mosque.
 In case you get lost make sure to ask not a local for directions, but the police station located in Jemaa el-Fnaa.
 In case a local approaches you to help or show you around say no to avoid getting scammed.
 Subscribe to read my guide on how to survive on Marrakech.

-WHAT ARE THE BEST OUTDOOR ACTIVITIES IN MARRAKECH ?
+WHAT ARE THE BEST OUTDOOR ACTIVITIES?

 - Join a camel ride in Palmeraie, a palm grove located 8 kilometres from Medina.
 Explore the palm oasis of Palmeraie, a vast area of 54 square miles, 5 miles in length.
 Do research online, read tourists reviews to make sure the camels on the tour are treated well.